craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Sept 28 23.md

 Theocratic magic and martyrdom would have been coming to him, supposedly, but that illusion has been shattered.

 #### John "Acolyte" Humane
-John Humane is a power hungry stock broker.
-He came to Coraline duriung a Tauruin service, during which she explained to him her place in Tauruin's plans.
-He has no issues with taking power from others to gain it; life is zero sum.
+John Humane is a power hungry stockbroker.
+He came to Coraline during a Tauruin service, during which she explained to him her place in Tauruin's plans.
+He has no issues with taking power from others to gain it; life is zero-sum.

 John has been in a stupor of unconsciousness since the fight.
 He was dreaming of his life - taking what he wanted for his God's joy.